gwpicard/flask-kanban/README.md

 # Flask Kanban

-A fully-functional Kanban app with user accounts using Flask, HTML, CSS & Javascript.
+A fully-functional Kanban app with user accounts using Flask, HTML, CSS & JQuery.
 The app also comes with unit tests to validate the functionality of app routes.

 <p align="center">
 <b>Kanban app main screen</b>